rustacean-station/rustacean-station.org/_episodes/interviews/2023-06-09-tobias-hunger.md

 - [@37:16] - Plans for the 1.1 release
 - [@38:51] - Interesting ways users used Slint API
 - [@40:30] - Slint users and Rust community feedback
-- [@43:35] - How companies have been able to incorporate Slint into their workflows, considering the requirement of having a Rust compiler installed
+- [@43:35] - Requiring that users have a Rust compiler installed
 - [@46:31] - Programming with Rust vs C, C++
 - [@48:33] - Tobias' great experience with the Rust community